 The usual risks with unquoted companies exist with this EIS offer.
 For instance, EIS investments are illiquid and there is a risk of losing capital.
 Investors should only invest money they cannot afford to lose.
 Tax benefits will depend on individual circumstances and tax rules can change.

 Par Equity’s approach to technology investing is refreshing, in our view.
-Focusing on the commercial viability of a technology and following a strict investment process, with the aid of their network, Par Equity offers investors a sensible approach to technology investing.
-The strategy does mean they may miss a real gem.
-However, this also means they are less likely to pick many disasters.
+By focusing on the commercial viability of a technology and following a strict investment process, with the aid of their network, Par Equity appears to offer investors a sensible approach to technology investing.

 - Target return